 Any student who completes registration agrees to pay the University of Colorado Boulder according to the payment terms documented in this section and on the Bursar's Office website.
 The student is responsible for payment by the published due date, regardless of payment source (e.g., parent, third party, scholarship, etc.).
 Late payment results in late and finance charges being applied to the student’s account.

 Tuition and fee rates are on the Bursar's Office website.
 Expenses vary depending on your program of study, your residency classification, and the number of credit hours in which you are enrolled.
 Students in a double-degree program are assessed tuition for the college or school with the higher tuition rate.
 View the sample budget of estimated expenses.
-You can also use the online bill estimator to estimate tuition and fee costs.
+You can also use the online tuition and fees estimator to estimate tuition and fee costs.

 If you do not receive an email notification or do not check your Colorado.edu email, you are still responsible for paying your bill on time.
 Find out more about CUBill&Pay on the Bursar's Office website.

-All payments are expected to be made on time on the due date (see below).
+All payments are expected to be made on time on the due date.
 Online payments can be made on the due date up until midnight Mountain Daylight Time, while other payments must be received in the Bursar’s Office by close of business.
 Postmarks are not honored.
 All late payments are subject to a late charge (up to $50) and finance charges of 1 percent per month on the unpaid balance.
 See Failure to Make a Payment section for more details.
 All checks containing restrictive endorsements are null and void and nonbinding on the university.

-You can pay online, in person, by mail, or wire transfer.
+You can pay online, in person, by mail, or by wire transfer.
 We accept cash, checks, e-checks (Internet payments from conventional checking or savings accounts), and credit/debit cards.
 (A nonrefundable 2.75% service fee applies to credit/debit card payments.)

 For details on payment methods, go to the Bursar's Office website.